Pyhä-Häkki

 Park History

-Pyhä-Häkki was designated a national park in 1956 as one of a group of parks established to protect representative Finnish ecosystems.
-The designation of a small interior forest park was unusual at a time when most Finnish protected areas were in Lapland or coastal regions.
-The park's creation recognized the rarity of intact old-growth boreal forest in a landscape dominated by timber production.
-Management has remained essentially passive—allowing natural processes of tree death, decomposition, and regeneration without active intervention.
+Pyhä-Häkki was designated a national park in 1956 as one of a group of parks established to protect representative Finnish ecosystems, and extended in 1982 when the adjacent Kotaneva area was added.
+[1] The designation of a small interior forest park was unusual at a time when most Finnish protected areas were in Lapland or coastal regions.
+The park's creation recognised the rarity of intact old-growth boreal forest in a landscape dominated by timber production.
+Management has remained essentially passive — allowing natural processes of tree death, decomposition, and regeneration without active intervention.
 The park has served as an important reference site for studies of old-growth forest ecology and as a baseline for monitoring boreal forest carbon stocks.

 Major Trails And Attractions

-The park has a single main circular trail of approximately 4 kilometres that winds through the old-growth forest, passing the park's most impressive veteran spruce trees and areas of concentrated deadwood.
+The park's main circular trail, the Kotajärvi Trail, is approximately 6.5 kilometres long and winds through the old-growth forest, passing the park's most impressive ancient pines and Norway spruces and areas of concentrated deadwood.
+[1] The trail takes approximately 2.5 hours to complete and is accessible year-round; it can be skied in winter.
 Interpretive signs along the trail explain old-growth forest ecology and the significance of deadwood for biodiversity.
-The trail is accessible year-round and suitable for all abilities; it can be skied in winter.
-The opportunity to stand in a primeval spruce forest is the park's primary attraction.
+The opportunity to stand among some of Finland's oldest trees — ancient pines over 400 years old — is the park's primary attraction.
 Birdwatchers come specifically to see Siberian jay, three-toed woodpecker, and owls.
 Fungi enthusiasts find the park excellent in August and September.

 Visitor Facilities And Travel